Bodera/quickCourse_Blockchain/functional-demo/demo-01/3rd-module/README.md

 ```

 If you already have the [.NET Core Add Reference](https://marketplace.visualstudio.com/items?itemName=adrianwilczynski.add-reference) VS Code extension installed, right click on the *BlockChainClient.csproj* file and select the option __Add Reference__.
 RSA will be displayed as an option, check the RSA option and hit Enter.

+The following classes will compose the __Models__ folder in the BlockChainClient project:

+- Block.cs
+- Transaction.cs
+- TransactionClient.cs